 - Make sure your radiators are correctly set in each room.

-- Layer up – although it’s sunny it’s not that warm yet so jumpers, and thick socks to the fore
+- Layer up when it’s cooler – jumpers, and thick socks to the fore

-- With being at home for longer than normal remember to set your programmer to come on and off when needed
+- Adjust your heating programmer to come on and off when needed

 - Close doors between rooms to keep the heat where it’s needed

-- If any draughts are coming from your doors, put down draught excluders or fill any gaps with old newspaper or rags
+- If any draughts are coming from your doors, put down draught excluders (you can stuff tights or jeans with crumpled up paper or old fabrics for a quick home made one) or fill any gaps with old newspaper or rags

 - Close blinds and curtains in the evening to keep the heat in